Compassion and kindness are inextricably linked; One cannot exist alone. They are like two sides of a single coin within the currency of life.

-In my book, Practical Buddhism: Buddhism Without the Robes & Ritual, I have this to say about compassionate kindness:
+In my book, The Practical Buddhist, I have this to say about compassionate kindness:

 Compassionate-kindness is a two-fold expression.
 Compassion is a general attitude one adopts toward all sentient beings, toward nature, even toward one’s surroundings.
 It is largely dependent on an internal commitment to kindness.

 Kindness is the external expression of compassion.
 It’s a decision to extend one’s highest sense of self as we interact with those around us.

 I spent this past week in Denver, Colorado on a consulting assignment for a client.
 I make my living as a technical proposal consultant to construction firms pursuing large infrastructructure and transportation-related projects.
 I arrived on Sunday evening and worked about 80 hours in five days.

 The work is intense and when I travel it usually includes very long hours filled with clashing egos and decisions that can impact hundreds of millions of dollars in potential revenue.
 This week was no different and I worked with a team of dedicated and willing participants.

 Yesterday it ended with the multi-volume proposal being published, packed in four boxes, and delivered to the owner/agency requesting the proposal.
 By the end of the week, I was mentally and physically exhausted.
 It’s par for the course in my line of work.

 I agreed to drop off a valued colleague at the airport well in advance of my own return flight to save him the hassle and expense of a 45-minute taxi ride.
 This placed me at Denver International Airport nine hours earlier than I needed to be there.
 I figured I needed the downtime anyway and since my plans to visit a Denver-based friend didn’t work out, the airport seemed like a good place to spend the day.